Wilson Pickett

-Wilson Pickett (March 18, 1941 – January 19, 2006) was an American singer and songwriter.
+Wilson Pickett Jr. (March 18, 1941 – January 19, 2006) was an American singer and songwriter.

 A major figure in the development of soul music, Pickett recorded more than 50 songs that made the US R&B charts, many of which crossed over to the Billboard Hot 100.
 Among his best-known hits are "In the Midnight Hour" (which he co-wrote), "Land of 1000 Dances", "634-5789 (Soulsville, U.S.A.)", "Mustang Sally", "Funky Broadway", "Engine No. 9", and "Don't Knock My Love".

 Pickett was inducted into the Rock and Roll Hall of Fame in 1991, in recognition of his impact on songwriting and recording.

 Biography

 Early life and family

 Pickett was born March 18, 1941, in Prattville, Alabama, and sang in Baptist church choirs.
-He was the fourth of 11 children and called his mother "the baddest woman in my book," telling historian Gerri Hirshey: "I get scared of her now.
+He was the fourth of 11 children and called his mother "the baddest woman in my book", telling historian Gerri Hirshey: "I get scared of her now.
 She used to hit me with anything, skillets, stove wood ... [one time I ran away and] cried for a week.
 Stayed in the woods, me and my little dog."
 Pickett eventually left to live with his father in Detroit in 1955.

 Early musical career (1955–1964)

-Pickett's forceful, passionate style of singing was developed in the church and on the streets of Detroit, under the influence of recording stars such as Little Richard, whom he referred to as "the architect of rock and roll."
+Pickett's forceful, passionate style of singing was developed in the church and on the streets of Detroit, under the influence of recording stars such as Little Richard, whom he referred to as "the architect of rock and roll".

 In 1955, Pickett joined the Violinaires, a gospel group.
 The Violinaires played with another gospel group on concert tour in America.
 After singing for four years in the popular gospel-harmony group, Pickett, lured by the success of gospel singers who had moved to the lucrative secular music market, joined the Falcons in 1959.

 By 1959, Pickett recorded the song "Let Me Be Your Boy" with the Primettes as background singers.
 The song is the B-side of his 1963 single "My Heart Belongs to You".

 The Falcons were an early vocal group bringing gospel into a popular context, thus paving the way for soul music.
 The group featured notable members who became major solo artists; when Pickett joined the group, Eddie Floyd and Sir Mack Rice were members.
 Pickett's biggest success with the Falcons was "I Found a Love", co-written by Pickett and featuring his lead vocals.
 While only a minor hit for the Falcons, it paved the way for Pickett to embark on a solo career.
 Pickett later had a solo hit with a re-recorded two-part version of the song, included on his 1967 album The Sound of Wilson Pickett.